SheeranX/Music-Store-/README.md

 # Music-Store-
-The websites of Music Store is designed for selling digital album
+The websites of Music Store is designed for selling digital album Actually It's my graduation design
+I want to make it perect ,also through this , I believe I can improve a lot

 <h3>WebSites Design</h3>
 <h4>In this websites I will make following functions</h4>
 <ol>